yubik-studio/yubik-studio.github.io/README.md

 #### You can also follow me on  **[Bluesky](https://bsky.app/profile/friendofmerlin.bsky.social)** (although it's mostly cat pictures).

-If you’ve reached this point and want to know more about what I’m like to work with, you might like  [How we invented the Helios Match Engine for the New York Mercantile Exchange](https://open.substack.com/pub/milnea/p/how-we-invented-the-helios-match).
-Most of the members on the project team are accessible through LinkedIn.
+If you’ve reached this point and want to know more about what it's like to work with me, please take a look at [How we invented the Helios Match Engine for the New York Mercantile Exchange](https://open.substack.com/pub/milnea/p/how-we-invented-the-helios-match).
+Most of the people on the project team are still accessible through LinkedIn.

 If you’re from Chicago, you might enjoy my [Soliloquy in the Palmer House Hotel Bar](https://open.substack.com/pub/milnea/p/soliloquy-in-the-palmer-house-hotel).
-The paired statues of Romeo and Juliet are worth another look (I had to work a lot with the image settings to bring out Romeo’s expression).
+The paired statues of Romeo and Juliet are worth looking at more closely (high-contrast image settings bring out more of Romeo’s expression).

-If you're looking for Merlin, he's [here](https://open.substack.com/pub/milnea/p/merlin-observes) and [here](https://open.substack.com/pub/milnea/p/complex-pattern-simple-reaction).
+If you're looking for Merlin (our family cat), he's [here](https://open.substack.com/pub/milnea/p/complex-pattern-simple-reaction) and [here](https://open.substack.com/pub/milnea/p/merlin-observes), one step ahead of Schrödinger.